Parkinson disease - discharge

 Call your doctor if you have:

-- Changes in your symptoms or problems with your medications
+- Changes in your symptoms or problems with your medicines

 - Problems moving around or getting out of your bed or chair